romanfedyniak/pparser/README.md

 ```

 #### Action
-The action is arbitrary C++ code that executes at the end of the match.
+The action is arbitrary C++ code to be executed at the end of a matching.
 ```
 Rule = [0-9]+ { std::cout << "number\n"; }
 ```